+The award period

-The Code award is valid for four years.
-Providers awarded the Code are required to submit a Mid-Term Progress Form (See the Code webpage, under "Related Documents"). two years into the award period.
+In all cases, providers awarded the Code are required to submit a Mid-Term Progress Form (available on the Code webpage, under "Related Documents") in the middle of their ongoing award period.
+The filled in Mid-term progress form will provide an update on the provider's practices and report any significant changes that have taken place from the time of receiving the Code award.
 The providers are notified about the date to submit this report in the award letter.
+More information on the Mid-Term Progress Form on chapter 5.2.